hashicorp/terraform-provider-aws/website/docs/r/imagebuilder_distribution_configuration.html.markdown

 The following arguments are required:

 * `region` - (Required) AWS Region for the distribution.

-The following arguments are optional:

 * `ami_distribution_configuration` - (Required) Configuration block with Amazon Machine Image (AMI) distribution settings.
 Detailed below.

+The following arguments are optional:

 * `license_configuration_arns` - (Optional) Set of Amazon Resource Names (ARNs) of License Manager License Configurations.

 ### ami_distribution_configuration

-The following arguments are optional:
+The following arguments are required:

 * `name` - (Required) Name to apply to the distributed AMI.
 The EC2 AMI name must contain '{{ imagebuilder:buildDate }}' to ensure that the name will be unique.

+The following arguments are optional:

 * `ami_tags` - (Optional) Key-value map of tags to apply to the distributed AMI.
 * `description` - (Optional) Description to apply to the distributed AMI.
 * `kms_key_id` - (Optional) Amazon Resource Name (ARN) of the Key Management Service (KMS) Key to encrypt the distributed AMI.